Deep Tissue Massage Treatments

 If you’re ready to get your muscles unknotted, a deep tissue massage might be just what you need.
-Forget light and gentle motions, this massage is highly-effective, but is not designed for comfort and relaxation.
-In this guide, we explain the basics of the deep tissue massage and look at who can benefit from this robust spa treatment.
+Forget light and gentle motions, this massage is highly-effective, but it is not designed for comfort and relaxation.
+In this guide, we explain the basics of deep tissue massage and look at who can benefit from this robust spa treatment.

 What is a deep tissue massage?

 As the name suggests, a deep tissue massage treatment aims to work right into your knots, releasing lactic acid build-up in tired muscles, ligaments and tendons that may feel tense and inflamed.

 What can you expect from a deep tissue massage treatment?

 A full-body deep tissue massage typically lasts between 50 and 90 minutes.
 You can also book a 30 or 40-minute deep tissue back, neck and shoulders massage.

 The technique involves manipulating the body’s deeper layers of muscles and connective tissues by rubbing a body oil with muscle-relaxant properties deep into the muscle layers.
 As well as their hands and fingertips, the therapist may use their knuckles, forearms and elbows to stretch and knead tougher areas of tissue.